vasilisvg/tschicholds-figures/eighteen-8/article.md

 This is an asymmetrical layout.
 The width of the two columns is as wide as the [classic book layout](../eighteen-1/), but in this case both columns have a different size.

-The main column is *one part* wider and extends beyond the middle of the page.
+The main column is *two parts* wider and extends beyond the middle of the page.
 It aligns with a diagonal on the second page, and with the diagonal help-line.
 The left top still aligns with a diagonal, as does the left bottom when you scroll all the way down.
 The `width` is `44.44%`.

 The second column is *one part* less wide than the original column.
 It touches three diagonal lines at the right top, and the two bottom corners.
-It has a `width` of `33.33%`.
+It has a `width` of `27.77%`.

 The margins on the whole page are the same as in the [classic book layout](../eighteen-1/).
 The difference is the margin between the wto columns.
 In all previous layouts it consisted of *two parts* (or 11.11% of the viewport width), in this case it's just *one part* (or 5.55% of the viewport width).